Tornado outbreak of March 31 – April 1, 2023: March 31

 After dark, despite the absence of daylight heating, strong wind shear continued to support the squall line over northern Illinois and southern Wisconsin.
 This led to widespread wind damage and several weak tornado touchdowns in the Chicago metropolitan area.
 This included a long-tracked EF1 tornado that struck the historic Apollo Theatre in Belvidere, Illinois, during a Morbid Angel and Crypta concert, causing a collapse of the venue's roof, killing one person and injuring at least 40 others.
 Additionally, an organizing cluster of severe storms with embedded supercells oriented from southwest to northeast continued to produce tornadoes, some of which were strong, as they moved northeastward through eastern Illinois into western Indiana.
-Another deadly high-end EF3 tornado spawned from a rogue supercell ahead of an advancing squall line in eastern Illinois and prompted yet another tornado emergency as it passed near Robinson, Illinois, before crossing into Indiana and striking the southern part of Sullivan, Indiana, causing damaging or destroying homes and mobile homes along its track.
+Another deadly high-end EF3 tornado spawned from a rogue supercell ahead of an advancing squall line in eastern Illinois and prompted yet another tornado emergency as it passed near Robinson, Illinois, before crossing into Indiana and striking the southern part of Sullivan, Indiana, damaging or destroying homes and mobile homes along its track.
 The squall line and lone supercell continued to produce mostly short-lived tornadoes as it moved through Indiana and into Ohio, although several of these tornadoes were strong to intense.
 This included another EF3 tornado that killed two people and injured two others on and east of McCormick's Creek State Park, and two more EF3 tornadoes that impacted Whiteland and areas east of Gas City respectively.
 Farther to the south, isolated supercells continued to move eastward, producing sporadic instances of severe weather.
 One intense supercell spawned two strong EF2 tornadoes that impacted Hardeman County and Bethel Springs, Tennessee, respectively.
 Later that evening, another isolated, intense supercell following along a similar track as the previous one produced a destructive, long-tracked EF3 tornado that also impacted Bethel Springs, as well as the northern part of Adamsville and Hookers Bend.
 This became the deadliest and longest-tracked tornado of the outbreak, killing nine people along a path of just over 85 mi.